Introduction

 Right: Decently Disguised And Fashionable Corpsman

 Aliens are not signatories to the Geneva conventions, ergo they will mark Marine Corpsman as high priority targets.
-The only way an Alien has to tell apart a Corpsman is what they look like and what they are doing.
+The only way a Xenomorph (or hostile human) has to tell apart a Corpsman is what they look like and what they are doing.
 Wearing your default helmet and uniform will make you an easy target to spot.

 By taking actions such as obfuscating your Medic helmet, swapping your backpack/satchel for a non-medic version, changing to a standard marine uniform and using something to hide your medical eye scanner (gas mask, balaclava, etc, etc), you’ll be significantly harder to spot from a crowd.
 All of this can be done easily with the default gear spawner in your squad req, as shown above.
 Additional, and more fashionable, items can be bought via your ‘Edit Character’ page.